 Taxable Gain or Deductible Loss = Net Sales Proceeds – Tax Basis

+Capital assets are long-term assets not sold in the normal course of business, subject to the capital gains tax rate when sold.
 Most investment property, such as stocks and bonds, are capital assets, so their sale or other disposition will result in a capital gain or loss.
+Cryptocurrencies, such as Bitcoin, are also considered to be capital assets, subject to the same tax rules as the sale of other types of property.
 However, business inventory and property held for sale to customers are not capital assets; likewise, for depreciable business and rental property, although a portion of the gain of depreciable business property may be treated as a capital gain under IRC §1231.
-Property that was created by your own efforts, such as copyrights on works written by you, or received as a gift from someone who created the property is not treated as a capital asset and is subject to ordinary income tax rates.
-An exception exists for the sale of musical compositions and copyrights of musical works that you created by electing on Form 8949 to treat the sale as a sale of a capital asset.
+Property created by your own efforts, such as copyrights on works written by you, or received as a gift from someone who created the property is not treated as a capital asset, so it is subject to ordinary income tax rates.
+An exception exists for the sale of musical compositions and copyrights of musical works you created by electing on Form 8949 to treat the sale as a sale of a capital asset.

 The tax rate applicable to capital assets depends on the holding period.
 If the asset was held 1 year or less, then it is subject to ordinary income tax rates; if held longer than 1 year, then the tax rate will be the lower of the ordinary rate or 0%, 15%, 20%, 25%, or 28%, depending on the type of property and on the income of the taxpayer.
 Taxpayers in the lowest 2 tax brackets do not have to pay any tax on long-term capital gains for those assets that are not subject to the 25% or 28% rate, while those in the highest tax bracket pay the 20% rate.